 Results and Indicators

-In order to modernize the data reporting process and make it more useful for the Local Management Boards and Maryland’s citizens, the Governor’s Office for Children will now be utilizing the Results Scorecard performance management software developed by ClearImpact, LLC.
-The Scorecard will allow performance measures for all Local Management Board programs funded through the Children’s Cabinet Interagency Fund to be featured on the Governor’s Office for Children’s website.
+The Office utilizes the Scorecard, a web-based application developed by Clear Impact, LLC, for data reporting for programs funded by the Local Management Boards.
+The Scorecard allows performance measures for all Local Management Board programs funded through the Children’s Cabinet Interagency Fund to be featured online with data for the program’s performance measures.
 These data, along with a background of the Local Management Boards and their programs, are available on the left menu of this page.